nevali/Stardust/README.md

 ## History

-Stardust is a carefully-chosen balanced subset of a much larger palette developed throughout 2023/24 for a particular project.
+Stardust is a carefully-chosen balanced subset of a much larger palette developed throughout 2023/24 for a particular project, initially directly in sRGB, later re-modelled in L*a*b, then J'a'b'.

 ## Using Stardust